linkage-community/mozuku/README.md

 mozuku
 ===
-One mozuku.
-Client of sea.
+:whale: One of seaweed, client of rinsuki/sea.